linkedin/spaniel/README.md

 * Provides the future-proofing of a WCIG API, but with an expanded feature-set built upon said API.
 * Tested and iterated upon in production by LinkedIn since late 2014
 * Highly performant, only relies on `requestAnimationFrame`
-* Extensive `requestAnmiationFrame` task/utility API
+* Extensive `requestAnimationFrame` task/utility API

 #### How is it tested?